 Career Outlook for Marketing Majors

-Marketing will continue to be essential for businesses as they look to maintain and expand their share of the market.
-Marketing managers will be needed to plan, direct, and coordinate advertising and promotions campaigns, as well as to introduce new products to the marketplace.
-Because marketing managers and their departments are important to an organization’s revenue, marketing managers are less likely to be let go than many other types of managers.
+Marketing will continue to be essential for businesses to expand their share of the market, and marketing managers will be needed to plan, direct, and coordinate advertising and promotions campaigns.
+Because marketing managers and their departments are important to an organization’s revenue, marketing managers are less likely to be let go than many other types of managers.*

 All of the following courses require a final grade of C or higher to count towards the major.
 Courses marked with an * should be completed prior to application to the major.
 They also require a grade of C or higher.

 *ACC 101, *102, *CIS 101 or pass the equivalency exam, BUS 200, 201, *215, 230, 311, 330, 333, 340, 341, 362, 380, 403, 406; 446 or 452; COM 329, 330

 *ECN 203, 204; *ENG 121, *COM 110,

 Ancillary courses included in the major: COM 204, 226; ART 108

 Students must also complete ALU 499, Senior Competencies Assessment, an exam to be taken during their last semester of study.

 BUS 215, 230, 330, 333, 340 341; COM 330

 If you're a North Dakota high school graduate, learn how you can get up to $12,000 towards your education today.